dawnstar89/learning-skill/README.md

 Teach Mycroft knowledge and humor.

 ## About
-This Skill helps to give Mycroft a personality by learning any new information that you provide. if mycroft not understood mycroft you. you can immediately train the previous request by saying "I want to explain it" or "houmor is probably not your strength". then you do not have to do everything from the beginning.
+This Skill helps to give Mycroft a personality, by learning new information that you provide.
+If mycroft didn't understand you, you can immediately train the previous request by saying "I want to explain"--then you do not have to do everything from the beginning.

 ## Examples
 * "Do you want to learn something"